 WARNING!
 Before performing service near moving parts such as blades, pulleys, motors, belts and chains, first turn the key switch to the OFF (#0) position and remove the key.
-Failure to follow this may result in serious injury or death.

 Rotate the blade wheel belts and check them for wear.
 Rotating the belts every 50 hours will provide longer belt life.
 Replace belts as necessary.
 Use only B57 belts supplied by Wood-Mizer.